ofiwg/libfabric/man/fi_cxi.7.md

 *FI_CXI_ODP*
 :   Enables on-demand paging.
 If disabled, all DMA buffers are pinned.
+    If enabled and mr_mode bits in the hints exclude FI_MR_ALLOCATED, then ODP mode will be used.

+*FI_CXI_FORCE_ODP*
+:   Experimental value that can be used to force the use of ODP mode
+    even if FI_MR_ALLOCATED is set in the mr_mode hint bits.
+This is intended to be used primarily for testing.

 *FI_CXI_ATS*
 :   Enables PCIe ATS.
 If disabled, the NTA mechanism is used.